jjvanzon/Circular-Language-Spec/broader-view/exchangeability/internet-as-a-single-computer.md

 Other concepts do enrich the landscape of the internet, but are not requirements for making the internet work as a single computer.

-In each concept it must be considered how it is applied when the internet needs to function as a single computer.
+In each concept it might be considered how it is applied when the internet needs to function as a single computer.

 ### Loose Ideas